Elir-Mahad/nextAuthLoginExample/README.md

 # Next.js and Auth0 Example

+## Key observations

+- Multiple users can log in simultaneously
+- Dashboard provides info about users login, logout, how many concurrently etc
+- SSR seems to be the best option because it relies on the server to render the page rather than the clients computer
+- This was too easy to set up

+---

+# Template boilerplate guide below

 This example shows how you can use `@auth0/nextjs-auth` to easily add authentication support to your Next.js application.
 It tries to cover a few topics:

 - Signing in